yousfino/Python/README.md

 # Python

-Here, I share all my Python projects/assignments both personal and academic
+Here, I share some of my Python projects/assignments both personal and academic